 Assess your monthly expenses

-The first step in determining how much you need in your fund is to assess your monthly expenses using a ledger.
+The first step is to determine how much you need in your fund.
+Assess your monthly expenses using a ledger.
 This includes all essential costs such as your rent or mortgage, utilities, groceries, transportation, insurance, and minimum debt payments.
-By calculating these expenses, you’ll have a clear understanding of how much money you need each month to maintain your current lifestyle.

 Determining the ideal fund size